As a prospective client, who will you talk with when you call A-1 for information?

 You can reach the full staff at A-1 during normal business hours (8:30 to 5:00, Monday through Friday).
 After normal business hours, you will talk with a Service Coordinator who is authorized to service most of your requests for home health care or homemaker services.
-While A-1 can provide transportation at any time, requests to schedule transportation can only be processed during normal business hours.

 Are the RNs, LPNs, and Home Health Aides A-1 employees, or is A-1 a registry?

 All caregivers supplied by A-1 are employees of the company.
 A-1 is not a registry.
 The typical registry disappears entirely after finding a home care provider for you.
 The caregivers they place are independent contractors.
 Most registries have no on-going involvement with their clients.
 A-1 provides you with a better level of health care and far more legal protection.

 Does A-1 have its own training and testing program for Aides?

 Yes.
 The nursing staff teaches a course that prepares new Home Health Aides to address the basic medical and non-medical needs of clients.
 This is a 60-75 hour course delivered over 2 weeks.
 Testing consists of both written and hands-on testing.
 In addition, Aides must take a minimum of 12 in-service credits each year to maintain their employment.

 Does A-1 perform a criminal background check on each of its employees?